Tanmay98/Multi-Modal-SuperResolution/README.md

 Run all cells of `create_desc.ipynb`.
 Note: Please change paths to your respective directories.

 ### Creating Textual Embeddings
 Run all cells of `create_text_embed.ipynb`.
-Note: Note: Please change paths to your respective directories.
+Note: Please change paths to your respective directories.

 ### Train model
 Run `python train.py`